-This classic Carrot Cake is one you’ll want to add to your recipe collection!
+This classic Carrot Cake recipe is one you’ll want to add to your collection!
 A moist and delicious cake paired with a not-too-sweet cream cheese frosting.

 A lot of the recipes you find on Liv for Cake are ones where I try to transform a dessert into a cake (like this Tiramisu Cake, or Pecan Pie Cake), or ones with a variety of different flavour combinations and pairings (like my Banana Chocolate Chip Cake with Peanut Butter Frosting).
-I try to make things that are interesting or unique, but I often have people requesting the staples, so I’ve decided to start introducing some more basic recipes into my collection, starting with this Carrot Cake!
+I try to make things that are interesting or unique, but I often have people requesting the staples, so I’ve decided to start introducing some more basic recipes into my collection, starting with this Carrot Cake Recipe!

 This actually isn’t the first “staple” recipe I have on my blog.
 Two of my most popular posts are my classic Vanilla Cake and my Simple Vanilla Buttercream.
 They are great “base” recipes that can be tweaked and flavoured to your heart’s content.

 But, in light of Easter on the horizon, I thought it would be a perfect time for a (somewhat) themed dessert to go along with it.

 I actually didn’t really care for carrot cake until a few years ago.
 I guess I just never had a good one, or they had too many additions I didn’t particularly care for (pineapple, walnuts, or raisins (gasp!!)), or they were dry.
 I don’t know, it was just never a go-to recipe for me… until I had it at my sister-in-law’s wedding a few years ago.

 At the wedding, they had a three tier cake, each with a different flavour, so naturally I had to try them all.
 I was least excited about the carrot cake but WOW, it totally blew me away and was easily the best of the bunch.
 Since then, it’s been one of my favourites.